kartik-hegde/Resnet-Retrain/README.md

 # Resnet-Retrain
 This repository helps to train ResNet and dump the trained model - which can then be modified and reloaded to the network for retraining.

+This can be used for purposes like Weight Quantization etc.

 The original ResNet model is taken from the official Tensorflow ResNet model.